openmindculture/prelovedshop/README.md

 to install themes and plugins, including a simple template skeleton for a Twenty-something child theme using the template engine (`theme.json`), block editor and full-site editing.

-⚠️ This repository is not actively maintained anymore!
-Please consider [`openmindculture/wp-impact-theme`](https://github.com/openmindculture/wp-impact-theme/) as a more up-to-date template!

 ## TODO / Work in Progress

 This is an unfinished stub, based on `wp_cli_docker` (see below).
 Ideas and learning takeaways from other (open source) projects should be ported back to and collected in this repository.

 Since September 2025, prelovedshop runs on WordPress and WooCommerce with a minimally modified Twenty Twenty-Five Child theme based on [wp_block_theme_child](https://github.com/openmindculture/wp_block_theme_child) which is now its upstream source code repository.